QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-06-the-joy-of-kubernetes-teaser.md

 ![](../assets/2023-04-06-01-45-23.png)

-I continued to get expired, here is some of what I expect to publish this year on the blog:
+After the first apps popped up with my appset, I continued to get inspired.
+Here is some of what I expect to publish this year on the blog:

 - Cert-manager using Let's Encrypt for Google Cloud DNS
 - ArgoCD on a local private git repo with ssh.